ms-iot/content/NodeJs.md

 ~~~

 * Create a main.js with contents from the code section below.
+    * Using File Explorer on your PC, open `\\mygalileo\c$` then right click and create a new text file called `main.js`
+    * You can open this file directly from a text editor by navigating to `\\mygalileo\c$\main.js` in a File Explorer.
 * Install the ms-iot-wiring package into the location of main.js using npm:

 ~~~
 npm install ms-iot-wiring
 ~~~

-* Using a telnet connection to your galileo, change directories to the location of main.js.
+* Using a telnet connection to your galileo, change directories to the location of `main.js`.
 * Run the command: <kbd>node main.js</kbd>

 ##Code
-The code below shows usages of the APIs available through the nodewiring extension.
+The code below shows usage of the APIs available through the ms-iot-wiring extension.

 {% highlight Javascript %}
-var galileo = require("./ms-iot-wiring"); // adds the nodewiring module
+var galileo = require("./ms-iot-wiring"); // adds the ms-iot-wiring module

 var led = 13;